top of page

 You will be taken to a link for further information if you click on the people or places highlighted in RED.

-Bogie would have felt at home here, as Ernest Hemingway.
-Errol Flynn would sail his yacht here and hang at the Mar y Sol before he went into the Ibiza Town bars for another debauchery day and night.
+Bogie would have felt at home here, like Ernest Hemingway.
+Errol Flynn would sail his yacht here and hang out at the Mar y Sol before he went into the Ibiza Town bars for another debauchery day and night.

-But now Bernadette and I are enjoying our coffees, hers a Cafe Americano and mine a Cortado.
-The waiter forgets to bring me my pan Moreno with queso (brown bread and cheese), and I tell him with theatrical scorn that I am the infamous Spanish food critic Jonathon D. Lipsin, and the review is going pretty badly.
+But now Bernadette and I are enjoying our coffees, hers a Café Americano and mine a Cortado.
+The waiter forgets to bring me my pan de Moreno with queso (brown bread and cheese), and I tell him, with theatrical scorn, that I am the infamous Spanish food critic Jonathon D. Lipsin, and that the review is going pretty badly.
 I am jesting, and we laugh as he recoils in horror.
 I let it go and decided I didn't need the bread and carbs.

 Soon, Michael Bennett arrives to pick us up for our Magical Mystery Tour.

-Michael is also Miguel Renoir and DJ MikeyB, and this is the 4th time we are getting together in a few years.
-Michael, with his many aliases, is the mastermind behind the Renoir Spanish Food Guide and, as a Brit, is very enamoured with all things Spanish, not least being her gastronomic delights.
+Michael is also Miguel Renoir and DJ MikeyB, and this is the 4th time we have got together in a few years.
+Michael, with his many aliases, is the mastermind behind the Renoir Spanish Food Guide and, as a Brit, is very enamoured of all things Spanish, not least its gastronomic delights.
 He is also a superb cook himself and makes mean tapas.

 Michael takes us on adventures in Ibiza once or twice a year, usually with his buddies from England.
 He knows every nook and cranny of the Island.

-Today, he confesses that he has no plan and will go with the flow, which is my favourite method of adventure.
+Today, he confesses that he has no plan and will go with the flow, which is my favourite way to have an adventure.
 His car is a new rental BMW, and we relax in the air conditioning.
 We are effortlessly on our way.
-Sade softly sings her version of the Thin Lizzy song "Still in Love with You."
+Sade softly sings her version of Thin Lizzy's "Still in Love with You."
 Pretty soon, we are out of the traffic of Ibiza town and gliding down ancient country roads lined by magical stone walls and fig trees.

 Our first stop is Can Tixedo Art café, which is what you might call off the beaten track and sits on the crossroads in Buscastells; it is one of those local spots that attract a loyal following from long-time residents & tourists in the know.